qvieth/myblog/content/posts/hrm_draft.md

 Workaholic vs work engagement vs burnout

-Although the associations among motivational regulation and job-related well-being are more complex than was anticipated, -> state out the anticipated the present study demonstrated that workaholism, work engagement, and burnout are each associated with a prototypical underlying motivational regulation.
+correlations of motivational regulation and job-related well-being are more complex than was anticipated the present study demonstrated job-related well-being are each associated with a prototypical underlying motivational regulation.